How to Open a Bank Account in Canada - Your Full Guide 2024

 TD Bank

 TD Bank is one of the largest banks in Canada, and a familiar name to many US citizens, too.
-There’s a specific newcomers service which allows you to start your account opening before travelling, and complete on arrival.
-If you’re coming from certain regions you can also call on free local numbers to get advice and support in arranging your account.
+There’s a specific newcomers service which allows you to start your account opening before travelling, and complete on arrival, if you’re coming from China or India.

 TD Bank has a wide range of account products, but suggests the Unlimited Chequing account as a good option for new arrivals.
 In this account you’ll pay a 16.95 CAD monthly fee, which can be waived if you meet a minimum balance requirement, for unlimited free transactions and TD Bank ATM withdrawals.
 Fees apply to send and receive international payments.